 Calibration of your measuring instruments has two objectives: it checks the accuracy of the instrument and it determines the traceability of the measurement.
 In practice, calibration also includes repair of the device if it is out of calibration.
 A report is provided by the calibration expert, which shows the error in measurements with the measuring device before and after the calibration.

 To explain how calibration is performed we can use an external micrometer as an example.
 Here, accuracy of the scale is the main parameter for calibration.
 In addition, these instruments are also calibrated for zero error in the fully closed position and flatness and parallelism of the measuring surfaces.
 For the calibration of the scale, a calibrated slip gauge is used.
 A calibrated optical flat is used to check the flatness and parallelism.

 The accuracy of all measuring devices degrade over time.
 This is typically caused by normal wear and tear.
 However, changes in accuracy can also be caused by electric or mechanical shock or a hazardous manufacturing environment (e.x., oils, metal chips etc.).
 Depending on the type of instrument and the environment in which it is being used, it may degrade very quickly or over a long period of time.
 The bottom line is that calibration improves the accuracy of the measuring device.
 Accurate measuring devices improve product quality.

 When should you calibrate your measuring device?

 - According to the recommendation of the manufacturer.

 - Periodically (annually, quarterly, monthly)

-Hidden costs and risks associated with the un-calibrated measuring device could be much higher than the cost of calibration.
+The hidden costs and risks associated with un-calibrated measuring device could be much higher than the cost of calibration.
 Therefore, it is recommended that the measuring instruments are calibrated regularly by a reputable company to ensure that errors associated with the measurements are in the acceptable range.